 Active Duty Military

 The College participates in the Armed Forces Tuition Assistance (TA) program.
 Tuition Assistance is a benefit paid to eligible members of the Army, Navy, Marines, Air Force, and Coast Guard.
 Congress has given each service the ability to pay up to 100 percent for the tuition expenses of its members.
 In the event that TA does not cover fees required by the College, the service member is responsible for paying the out-of-pocket fees.
 Each service has its own criteria for eligibility, obligated service, application processes, and restrictions.
-For more information, contact your branch of service education office, NOVA’s Military Services Office or visit the Military Services website and link to information for active duty military.
+For more information, contact your branch of service education office at NOVA’s Military Services Office.

 The dependents of an active duty military person stationed in Virginia, the District of Columbia, or a state contiguous to Virginia, and who reside in Virginia, are eligible for in-state tuition.
 Such individuals should download the Military In-state Tuition for Active Duty Military and Dependents Living in Virginia Form (125–115).
 Take it, along with the documents specified on the form, to a campus Student Services Center to claim this benefit.
 For more information, contact NOVA’s Military Services Office.

 Veterans and veterans dependents may be eligible for educational benefits from the Department of Veterans Affairs.
 To determine eligibility for veterans benefits, contact the Department of Veterans Affairs.
 Once eligibility is determined, you should contact your campus veterans advisor each semester to complete the necessary forms to establish and maintain your eligibility for benefits.
 See a campus veterans advisor for assistance.
 For more information, contact NOVA’s Military Services Office.